-Calibrating Carbon Monoxide Sensor with CO Test Gas (recommended every 30 days)
+Calibrating Carbon Monoxide Sensor with CO Test Gas It is recommended to calibrate the unit every 30 days.

 To calibrate the unit with carbon monoxide test gas, shut off the air from the compressor supply line with the regulator and a LOW FLOW message will appear.
 Assemble the calibration kit and connect the tank of test gas to the calibration port connector on the instrument.
 Open the gas valve (use only the fixed flow regulator provided with the calibration kit).
 The display will read "CAL GAS detected" and a 60 second countdown will begin.